 Tatami A type of zori sandals made of straw, like tatami mats (see stuff page).

 Uwabaki Indoor slippers or shoes to wear after removing your outdoor shoes in the genkan (see stuff page).
-I'm not sure, I think maybe this word only applies to slippers worn at schools...
+I think this word only applies to slippers worn at schools...
+See TV Tropes.

 Yukata An informal summer kimono or bathrobe.
 See JapaneseKimono.com, Wikipedia, or Everything2.